lupantech/ineqmath/README.md

 }
 ```
 ## Dataset Overview
-The IneqMath dataset comprises 200 test problems for benchmarking, 100 development problems with public ground truth, and 1,252 training problems split evenly between **bound estimation** and **relation prediction** tasks as shown in the table below.
+The <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> dataset comprises 200 test problems for benchmarking, 100 development problems with public ground truth, and 1,252 training problems split evenly between **bound estimation** and **relation prediction** tasks as shown in the table below.
 The dataset also features 83 named theorems across 29 categories, with their distribution illustrated in the figure below.
 <center>
   <table
     align="center"